 Teaching and learning methods

-The teaching and learning methods will include lectures, workshops, seminars that involve group discussions, presentations, self directed study and other learning activities.
+The teaching and learning methods will include lectures and collaborative project-based learning, presentations, self-directed study and other learning activities.

 Resources & Reading list

 Additional information.
 This is an incomplete list of resources that may be helpful.
 Further information and details about various similar resources will be provided.
 There is no single book that provides appropriate coverage for this module.
 The following publications are suggested as potential sources.
 Many more suggestions will be made during the sessions and on the module Blackboard.
 Note: any of Neil Selwyn's books held by the library will be helpful.